-Roswell Park has an agreement with M&T Bank, which allows for borrowings up to \$25,000.
-There was no balance outstanding under this agreement as of March 31, 2020 and 2019.
-This agreement was entered into primarily to provide borrowing authority in the event NYS support payments are delayed on a short-term basis.
+Roswell Park has an agreement with M&T Bank, which allows for borrowings under a line of credit for up to \$25,000.
+There was no balance outstanding under this agreement as of March 31, 2021 and 2020.
+This agreement was entered into primarily to provide borrowing authority in the event NYS support payments are delayed on a short-term basis and expires on January 11, 2023.